 We may collect and process the following data about you:

-- Information you give us.
+- The information you give us.
 You may give us information about you via our site, or by corresponding with us by e-mail.
 This includes information you provide when you contact us via our site, when you report a problem with our site, or when you correspond with us for any purpose.
 The information you give us may include your name, address, e-mail address and/or phone number, financial information, personal description and/or photograph.

 - Information we collect about you.
 With regard to each of your visits to our site we may automatically collect the following information: